obastemur/iotz/README.md

 ### iotc - iot compiler tooling for arduino && arm mbed

-**reason** : IOT compiler toolchains have many moving parts / configurations hence setting up your system / keeping it up to date (without breaking) can be painful.
+**reason** : IOT compiler toolchains have many moving parts and configurations.

-**motto** : no rocket science.
-Prepare the required environment under a container and make it usable from hosting OS command line.
-Add other nice features to make developer life easier.

-**status** : we got decent amount of Arduino and ARM mbed samples compile but we know user projects will require more from such a tooling.
-Your feedbacks are welcome.
+Cross compiling tools are `mostly` platform specific.

+**motto** : Improve developer productivity by providing all the cross compile capabilities on user's favorite OS.
+Make installation and usage process painless.

+**status** : It works but needs more work (see issues).
+If it doesn't work for you, create an issue please. (seriously!)

 #### See it in action ?